 Around this time, Dr. Gerson attracted the friendship of Nobel prize winner Albert Schweitzer, M.D., by curing Schweitzer’s wife of lung tuberculosis, after all conventional treatments had failed her.
 Schweitzer’s own Type II diabetes was also cured by treatment with the Gerson’s diet.
 Gerson and Schweitzer remained friends for life, and maintained regular correspondence, and Schweitzer followed Gerson’s progress as the dietary therapy was successfully applied to heart disease, kidney failure, and finally – cancer.

 Charlotte Gerson, the daughter of the late Max Gerson, and her son have continued on with his work of healing cancer and other chronic illnesses.
-She is the founder of the Gerson Institute and author of several books relating to healing from illnesses using the Gerson Therapy including, The Gerson Therapy: The Proven Nutritional Program for Cancer and Other Illnesses.
+She is the founder of the Gerson Institute and author of several books relating to healing from illnesses using the Gerson Therapy including, Healing the Gerson Way: Defeating Cancer and Other Chronic Diseases.
 For over 40 years, she lectured worldwide in the United States, Canada, Mexico, Europe and Australia on the cancer therapy that her father started so many decades ago.
 Charlotte has been featured in several documentaries to preserve the work of her father and recently celebrated her 91st birthday.